gooddata/gooddata-ui-sdk/README.md

 | `yarn build` | build commonjs `/lib` and bundle files to `/dist` |
 | `grunt yuidoc:compile` | build yui docs to `/docs` |

+> Do not forget to update *CHANGELOG.md* when contributing.

 ## Publishing

 :heavy_exclamation_mark: **Only for internal gooddata developers** :heavy_exclamation_mark: